VedDalvi/RTTT/README.md

 - 📚 `PyPDF2` for PDF parsing
 - 🌐 `EasyGoogleTranslate` a free to use Google Translate API
 - 🎥 `moviepy` for video editing
-- 🎨 `ImageMagick` for text image rendering
+- 🎨 `ImageMagick` for Konkani caption rendering
-- `.env` for file paths and configurations.

 ### 🌐 Web Stack
 - ⚛️ **React.js** (Frontend)